“You Didn’t Iron It”: Woman Disappointed by Pants From an Online Retailer, SA in Stitches

 User @user2011200800340 said:

-• A local woman who ordered an R380 blender from Takealot shared that she received a completely different item from what she had ordered from the online store.
+• A local woman who ordered an R380 blender from Takealot shared that she received a completely different item than the one she ordered from the online store.

-• A woman was left disappointed after unboxing a handbag she ordered from an online store on Temu, only to find a hand-sized bag that looks like a toy.
+• A woman was left disappointed after unboxing a handbag she ordered from the online store Temu, only to find a hand-sized bag that looks like a toy.

 • A student thought she was buying Crocs for R22 when they had a massive online sale, but when her order arrived, she realised she had ordered the Crocs Jibbitz instead.